U.S. steps up deportation of Central American child migrants

 "The most likely situation is that these families will try to cross to the United States again," he said.

-(Additional reporting by Mike McDonald in Guatemala City, Nelson Renteria in San Salvador and Julia Edwards in Washington; Writing by Joanna Zuckerman Bernstein; Editing by Dave Graham, Tom Brown and Ken Wills)
+(Additional reporting by Mike McDonald in Guatemala City and Nelson Renteria in San Salvador; Writing by Joanna Zuckerman Bernstein; Editing by Dave Graham, Tom Brown and Ken Wills)